jebej/Schrodinger.jl/docs/src/man/gettingstarted.md

 ## Operators

 States are useful, but we need to do something with them.
 This is what an [`Operator`](@ref) is for.
 Operators act on elements of a Hilbert space (that is, on kets) to modify them.
-An operator is thus a like a function that takes an input a ket, and returns a new one.
+An operator is thus a like a function that takes as input a ket, and returns a new one.
 The natural representation for an operator is a matrix, but in Schrodinger.jl you need to use the `Operator` type, which stores a matrix and other important information about the operator.

 Arbitrary operators can of course be created, but let's take a look at one that is built-in, the $$σ_x$$ operator: